 In July 1926 Leifer pitched in what was called the “International Baseball Tournament” in Regina, Saskatchewan.
 (It was boasted that the “five best teams in the entire Northwest will compete.”)
 Tournament organizers created interest by advertising that Leifer was one of many “former big league stars,” along with former Black Sox Happy Felsch, who would participate in the tournament.xiii Leifer pitched for his old Climax team in the tournament and this is the last evidence of Elmer Leifer playing baseball.

 After his retirement from baseball, Leifer married Leola Mock on April 16, 1931, near his home in Washington, but there were no records found of the couple having had children.
 In addition to Elmer and Leola, the 1940 US Census listed one other household member, 24-year-old Donna McCaully, their maid.
-City directories for Everett, Washington, from the 1930s list Leifer’s occupation as mill worker, and Leifer’s 1942 draft registration card listed his employer as the Robinson Manufacturing Company of Everett.xiv He remained in eastern Washington until his death on September 26, 1948, in Everett, at the age of 55, and he is buried, along with his parents, at the Pine City Cemetery in Pine City, Washington.
+City directories for Everett, Washington, from the 1930s list Leifer’s occupation as mill worker, and Leifer’s 1942 draft registration card listed his employer as the Robinson Manufacturing Company of Everett.xiv He remained in Everett until his death on September 26, 1948 at the age of 55, and he is buried, along with his parents, at the Pine City Cemetery in Pine City, Washington.

 ii Pullman (Washington) Herald, December 15, 1911.